PIH/openmrs-distro-pihemr/README.md

 You should also ensure that you can run all Docker commands without requiring sudo or root. https://docs.docker.com/engine/install/linux-postinstall/

 - For the simplest option, use MySQL Option 2 ("MySQL 5.6 and above in SDK docker container"), nothing further is required.
+- (MG: I had a recent issue with Option 2 recently, but was able to get things to work following the Option 3 steps below)

 - If you or need to connect to an existing OpenMRS database, use Option 3 in the SDK installation process.
 You will need to create your own MySQL Docker container and instantiate a database into it: